hmrodrigues99/Master_Thesis/README.md

 **script_to_do** #the commands were simple and done in the bash shell (prov_name:get_promoter_regions.sh) #Gets the promoter regions of all network genes

-**match_TFBS_promoter.sh** #Perform motif matching between a TF binding site and the promoter region of genes that are connected with that TF in the network
+**match_TFBS_promoter.sh** #Perform motif matching between a TF binding site and the promoter region of genes that are connected with that TF in the network.
+It incorporates **match_TFBS_promoter.py** to process input files.